uazhlt-ms-program/ling-539-sp2021-technical-tutorial-ashleyp-hlt/index.md

   * ![Image of FLUFF3] (/ScreenShots/FLUFF3.png)

 ## Step 1: Loading Data
 As previously mentioned, the data for this tutorial was scraped from google reviews on the web and exported as an xml file.
-The xml file was parsed using ElementTree to extract the data relevant to our task; Snorkel works well with DataFrames so the
+ElementTree was used to parse the file and extract each review and it's published-at date.
+Out of the 300 reviews collected, the first 200 were added to a dictionary designated as the training set, and the remaining 100 made up the test set.
+Snorkel works well with DataFrames and provides native support for several sturctures, so the dictonaries were  then converted to Pandas DataFrames.